PaulLerner/Forced-Alignment/README.md

 ### Actual forced-alignment - VRBS (`forced-alignment.sh`)

 You should then launch `forced-alignment.sh` to align audio and transcription.
 Unfortunately, it requires vrbs which is closed source.
+Note that it cannot handle files more than 200 MB large.

 Usage :
 ```bash